-The Comarca of Guna Yala (San Blas) stretches from the Gulf of Guna Yala eastward to the Colombian border.
-It is comprised of a relatively thin strip of the mainland along the Atlantic coast and over 360 distinct islands.
-Most of the Guna Indians live on the mainland near river mouths or on nearby islands, of which only 40 +/- are inhabited.
+The Comarca of Guna Yala (San Blas) stretches from the Gulf of Guna Yala eastward to the Colombian border, measuring 232 miles (373 km) long.
+It consists of a relatively thin strip of the mainland along Panama's northeast Atlantic coast and over 360 distinct islands.
+Most of the Guna Indians live near Porvenir on the mainland, or on nearby islands, of which only 40 +/- are inhabited.

 Formerly a part of Colombia, the Gunas have inhabited this region of Panama for hundreds of years and were, in fact, there to greet the first European explorers.
 Despite relentless pressure and persuasion by various European explorers, and later, by the Panamanian government — to adopt a more westernized lifestyle — the Gunas have, for the most part, succeeded in preserving their culture and distinct way of life.
-While Guna's history recognizes 4 distinct revolutions, it was the fourth — in February 1925 —that lead to the creation of the current Comarca.
+While Guna's history recognizes four separate revolutions, the fourth — in February 1925 — led to the creation of the current Comarca.
 Since then, the Gunas have enjoyed self-rule.

 For most visitors, Porvenir serves as a gateway to Guna Yala.
 Located in the westernmost part of the Comarca, numerous hotels cater to budget and upscale travelers.
 Most offer simple packages, which include meals and tours to neighboring islands.
 Daily flights from Panama City to Guna Yala depart from Albrook Airport.

 The Guna Museum, located just off the water's edge on the island of Cartí, is open to the public.
 While most of the items in the museum, e.g., paintings, carvings, and pottery, have bilingual descriptive notes displayed below them, a 15-20 guided tour of the museum is offered and included in the cost of admission.
-The museum offers visitors an in-depth look into the Guna Indians' culture, religion, and history, and is a worthwhile visit for anybody visiting the area.
+The museum gives visitors an in-depth look into the Guna Indians' culture, religion, and history and is a worthwhile visit for anybody visiting the area.